 White Blossom Sweet Clover

-*See details on Seed Coatings and Inoculations and the OMRI downloadable certificates are on our Reference Page.
+*Details on seed coatings, inoculations and our OMRI certificates are available on our Resources Page.

 Plant at 1/4″ depth.